TeamOm3ga/picoctf-2019/README.md

 # picoctf-2019

-picoCTF 2019 Write-Ups by Team Omega.
+picoCTF 2019 Write-Ups by Team Omega (final score: 25001, final placement: 159th).

 For the following tables,
 :white_check_mark: indicates a completed puzzle and write-up,